Official Score: 3 out of 5

 The director of this movie, Darren Aronofsky, has been quoted as saying that this is the least Biblical Bible movie ever made, and this is one case where I think he might have been better served staying a little closer to the source material, which as you may recall from Sunday School is plenty wild enough on its own.
 The Noah presented in this movie is an unlikable asshole played by the king of unlikable assholes (Russel Crowe), and the story is a weird mix of the Hobbit meets Transformers, meets Ferngully.
 Giant rock monsters (the Nephilim) and a bizarre family storyline that sees Noah convinced his job is to murder his newborn grandchildren and assorted other out there shenanigans made this one more of a head scratcher than an eye catcher for yours truly.

 Official Score: 4 out of 5

 Brendan Fraser stars as all-league high school quarterback David Greene is recruited to attend a private, all boys prep school near Boston.
 All goes well early on, he makes many friends, falls in love with a flat chested girl, the football team wins games, then his terrible secret is revealed: David is Jewish(this movie takes place in the 50’s mind you).
 Naturally shit hits the fan, and many he thought were his friends turn on him.
 Very good flick.
 Watch it when you get a chance.

 The Starving Games (2013)

 This is without question one of the worst movies I have ever seen, even worse than the above mentioned Ten Gladiator’s film.
 As the name implies, it’s a parody of The Hunger Games.
 Imagine Meet the Spartans, and think somehow even worse.
-I give it half star because I cracked a smile once or twice, but it was certainly never funny.
+I would give it a half star if we had them on our scale because I cracked a smile once or twice, but it was certainly never funny.
 Just absolutely horrible.
 Maiara Walsh, you’re better than this trash.